-In the last few years broadband has finally gotten to the point where if you want the speed or bandwidth you can get it and this has lead to an explosion of internet connected devices.
-Some of these are a little… unexpected…. wifi toaster? – but others, like internet connected security cameras, make perfect sense.
+In the last few years, broadband has finally gotten to the point where if you want the speed or bandwidth you can get it and this has lead to an explosion of internet connected devices.
+Some of these are a little… unexpected…. wifi toaster? – but others, like internet-connected security cameras, make perfect sense.
 The Arlo Q is an internet connected camera and microphone designed for indoor home use.
 Want to see what your pets do when you’re out for the day or keep track of who enters and leaves through your front hallway?
 That’s what it is designed to do.

 The Q has a range of features.
 First and foremost it’s a video camera and microphone that streams to your phone or desktop letting you remote monitor an area.
 I found it great to keep a small window streaming on my desktop covering the driveway to get advanced knowledge of visitors.

 While you’ll sometimes want to watch the feed live the fact that it can trigger recordings based on sound or movement is usually far more useful.
 The software lets you define zones to watch for movement so if for example you had it pointing from a window to your driveway you could exclude the main road in the background.
-Netgear have also added small speakers which let you speak back to whatever you’re looking at – this is great for talking to (or telling off) your pets, but it’s got enough lag that it’s not comfortable for a one to one conversation.
+Netgear has also added small speakers which let you speak back to whatever you’re looking at – this is great for talking to (or telling off) your pets, but it’s got enough lag that it’s not comfortable for a one to one conversation.

 At night the Q uses a ring of IR lights to give itself night vision that works surprisingly well inside a building – it picked up the cats moving around at night perfectly.
-It does not however work through glass as the IR reflects back, but they can be switched off to rely on any pre-existing outside lights.
+It does not, however, work through glass as the IR reflects back, but they can be switched off to rely on any pre-existing outside lights.

 So how is the picture?
 Surprisingly good.
 Netgear say the video streams 1080p at 30fps and the quality shows, but only if you get perfect lighting and the best possible wifi.
-Despite not quite getting it’s theoretical limit the quality is consistently good enough for purpose, with faces and movements being clearly recognisable.
+Despite not quite getting it’s theoretical limit the quality is consistently good enough for the purpose, with faces and movements being clearly recognisable.

 Retailer: Amazon +